21 students made 63 pictures between a Wednesday and a Monday.

 "In psychology, tests of memory or attention will often use a second task to selectively block a particular mental process.
 If that process is important for the main cognitive task then performance will be impaired.
 My research shows that beneficial effects of secondary tasks, such as doodling, on concentration may offset the effects of selective blockade," added Andrade.
 "This study suggests that in everyday life doodling may be something we do because it helps to keep us on track with a boring task, rather than being an unnecessary distraction that we should try to resist doing."

-For speaking engagements requests or for workshop teaching requests for Lynda Barry, please contact:
+For speaking engagements or for workshop teaching requests for Lynda Barry, please contact: Steven Barclay

 Steven Barclay Agency